open-component-model/ocm-k8s-toolkit/docs/adr/configuration.md

   sets up the configuration similar to helm values.
 User's only need to consider the values they would like to set up.
 - can be used multiple times
+- the deployment works out of the box, because the configuration is not part of the actual manifest.

 **Cons**:

 - proprietary configuration is difficult to understand and yet another templating language users will need to understand and get used to
+- only works with YAML and nothing else

 ## Option 2 - Go Templating